CodHeK/react-hasura-boilerplate/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Install all the npm packages first.
+Clone the repo first then install all the npm packages using

 ```
 $ npm install
 ```

-once all the dependencies are installed, you're ready to go!
+Once all the dependencies are installed, you're ready to go!

 ```
 $ npm start